-.
 Thresholding in a sparse representation reduces the variance of the estimate without increasing the bias, therefore resulting in small MSE and better denoising estimate.

-DCT Local Patch Denoising
+2.2 DCT Local Patch Denoising

 It is well known that local Discrete Cosine Transform (DCT) basis, applied in the most popular image compression standard JPEG, gives sparse representations of local image patches.
-The next figure illustrates an 8 x 8

-DCT basis.
+Figure 1 illustrates an 8×8 DCT basis.